helidon-io/helidon-examples/examples/imperative/data-jdbc/postgres/README.md

 ```

 The type lookup and insert run in one local JDBC transaction.
 The schema starts generated identifiers at `20`, so the
-first insert into a freshly initialized database returns that ID.
+JSON object returned by the first insert into a freshly initialized database contains that ID.

 Delete the inserted Pokemon: